FarronF/limerick-council-meetings/meetings/2021/12/13-Virtual Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 11th October 2021.md

 agreed to make the inclusion of swift bird nesting boxes on suitable sites, a planning condition

-as part of the planning application process.---
+as part of the planning application process.
+---
 **Item 3**

 **To consider Notice of Motion referred from Metropolitan Meeting of the Council held on 19th** **April,**